New York City—June 16, 2011

 Dr. Lane’s research helped identify the possible link between long-term use of osteoporosis medications and increased risk for certain types of bone fractures.
 His work received worldwide attention and contributed greatly to a national change in practice as well as a better understanding of the treatment of postmenopausal women.

-Dr. Lane is currently chief of the Metabolic Bone Disease Service and medical director of the Osteoporosis Prevention Center at Hospital for Special Surgery.
+Dr. Lane is currently chief of the Metabolic Bone Disease Service and medical director of the Osteoporosis and Metabolic Bone Health Center at Hospital for Special Surgery.
 The center recently celebrated its 25th anniversary and was the first of its kind in the nation when it was established in 1985.
 He also holds the title of assistant dean.

 Dr. Lane began his tenure at Hospital for Special Surgery in 1975 and went on to become professor at Weill Cornell Medical College and an adjunct professor at the Columbia University College of Physicians and Surgeons.
 He is also associate director of the Orthopaedic Trauma Service at Hospital for Special Surgery.
 Throughout his distinguished and celebrated career, Dr. Lane has held appointments at top hospitals and educational institutions around the country, including two years as the Elsee Butz assistant professor at the Hospital of the University of Pennsylvania and Children’s Hospital of Philadelphia, and 15 years as chief of the Bone Tumor Service at the Memorial Sloan-Kettering Cancer Center.